commoncode/ama-bot/README.md

 The `staging` application also has a postgres database 'addon' which can be accessed by the `dyno` process using the environment variable `DATABASE_URL`.

+NOTE: As per [CCP-178](https://commoncode.atlassian.net/browse/CCP-178) an error message will be shown when the app has been auhenticated, but this does not stop it from being deployed.

 ### Manual Authentication

 Currently due to storing the authentication credentials in ephemeral storage each time the app is deployed it needs